Doctor Who Appreciation Society: Magazines

 The Society currently produces a number of regular magazines.

 Celestial Toyroom

-Celestial Toyroom is the monthly print magazine, twelve issues of which are sent to members of the DWAS each year.
+Celestial Toyroom was the monthly print magazine, twelve issues of which were sent to members of the DWAS each year.
+In September 2023 the Society changed the schedule to make Celestial Toyroom a quarterly magazine.
 Articles are often contributed by members of the Society as well as by more well-known writers.
-The magazine contains a mix of critical essays on Doctor Who, interviews with cast and crew and other features, including a short comic strip, Whom?, and various features that could be said to think outside the box.
+The magazine contains a mix of critical essays on Doctor Who, interviews with cast and crew and other features, including a short comic strip, Whom?, and various features that could be said to think outside the box.The Society announced in 2024 that the magazine, already rescued to quarterly publication, would become an online only product in 2025.